opensearch-project/documentation-website/_dashboards/reporting-cli.md

 ### Step 4: Create a lambda function with the container image

+1. Select the container image that you created in step 2, and select **architecture** x86_64.

-Go to **Lambda function > Configuration > General configuration> Edit timeout** and set the timeout in lambda to 5 minutes.
+1. Go to **Lambda function > Configuration > General configuration> Edit timeout** and set the timeout in lambda to 5 minutes.

-Set the memory size to 4096.
+1. Set the memory size to at least 1024MB.

 *(Optional):* If you are using Amazon SES, you need to set the following user permissions: